NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

    - The actual properties depend on the runtime conditions, whereas the logical properties only depend on the problem.
-   - Actual shapes usually involve some sort of tiling.
+   - Actual shapes usually involve some sort of tiling for distribution across nodes and devices.
-   - Will need to figure out how to distribute tiles (if they exist)
+   - How to distribute tiles (if they exist) for performance will need to be determined.
    - Sparsity objects will need to be updated to account for the actual shape.

 .. _atw_runtime_aware_allocation: